-With NRCS rotational grazing plan and EQIP assistance, Pope County beef producer improves forage on former CRP enrollment, anticipates water-quality benefits
+With an NRCS rotational grazing plan and EQIP assistance, Pope County beef producer improves forage on former CRP land, anticipates water-quality benefits, erosion control

-Olson is building up a herd of beef cattle as she works with the USDA's Natural Resources Conservation Service to develop a more productive pasture on the Pope County farm where she grew up.
+VILLARD -Jennifer Olson is building up a herd of beef cattle as she works with the USDA's Natural Resources Conservation Service (NRCS) to develop a more productive pasture on the Pope County farm where she grew up.

-"Our end goal here is farmraised beef.
+"Our end goal here is farm-raised beef.
 We'll do some farm-to-fork eventually," Olson said.

 She introduced British whites to the Charolais-Angus mix, selecting animals that exhibit a docile temperament and finish well on grass.
-She'll add diversity to the brome grass-dominated pasture, land previously enrolled in the federal Conservation Reserve Program.
+She'll add diversity to the brome grass-dominated pasture, land previously enrolled in the federal Conservation Reserve Program (CRP).

 Environmental Quality Incentives Program (EQIP) assistance from NRCS will offset the cost of fencing the 155-acre pasture, installing a watering system, and seeding 4.2 acres with a native plant mix.
-As a
+As a beginning farmer, Olson, who recently took over the operation, qualifies for slightly higher payment rates.